-Inspired by the quiz during last Saturday’s Met b’cast, here is a quick hit of “tenore di Grazia,” that is, graceful tenors, not the heroic breed required for Wagner or heavy Verdi, but the elegant perfectly controlled sound that makes bel canto music shine.
+Inspired by the quiz during last Saturday’s Met b’cast, here is a quick explanation of “Tenore di Grazia,” that is, graceful tenors, not the heroic breed required for Wagner or heavy Verdi, but rather the elegant, perfectly controlled sound that makes bel canto music shine.
 (Tenors of any kind are a rare breed, and a true tenor di grazia is a particular treasure.)
 Javier Camerana, one of the current ideals of this type, named three of his favorites during his quiz appearance.
 Here’s a sampling of all three:

 The German tenor Fritz Wunderich, golden sound, perfect production with evenness of tone across the whole range, and attentive to the words.
 Here in a deceptive simple Handel aria.
 If you don’t have a feel for cantilena, the long singing line, this number falls flat.